Simply Wall ST Review

-There aren’t any options to customize the look of your Simply Wall ST interface, although you hardly need them.
+There aren’t any options to customize the look of the Simply Wall ST interface, although you hardly need them.
 The layout and menus are intuitive and it’s easy to navigate around the platform.
 In addition, Simply Wall ST offers a mobile app from which you can check on company reports and use the stock screener.

 Simply Wall ST stands out for offering highly visual displays of fundamental data, instead of simply bombarding you with numbers and data tables.
 The visualization is particularly helpful when comparing two companies from the same industry side-by-side.
 In addition, the Discover feature and stock screener do a pretty good job of highlighting companies that are worth looking further into.

 What Type of Trader is Simply Wall ST Best For?

 Simply Wall ST is best for fundamental traders who have trouble interpreting data in its typical Excel spreadsheet format.
-The platform captures a decent breadth of critical information in its visuals, and the side-by-side visual comparisons are much better than what you could quickly achieve with a spreadsheet.
+The platform captures a decent breadth of critical information in its visuals, and the side-by-side visual comparisons are much easier on the eyes than any comparisons you could create quickly from a spreadsheet.